DaleFarnsworth/k4macro.python/README.md

 but has been heavily modified.
 Charles has graciously allowed others to continue development under the GPL.

+Please send problem reports either: by sending an email, by entering an issue on github, or by making a pull request.
+Problem reports and suggesions are greatly appreciated.

 Dale Farnsworth, W7DA
 dale@farnsworth.org